RhysCAllen/MAG-pipeline-public/lab-report-summary.md

 # Lab report

 The purpose of this report is to test and benchmark the MAG pipeline in this repo.
 The pipeline is a hybrid of tools and techniques described in a variety of sources, including BVCN, anvi'o, MAVERIC (Sullivan lab, OSU) and the <a href="https://sunbeam.readthedocs.io/en/stable/">SunBeam pipeline</a> (Bittinger lab, U Penn).
-Two criteria were used for benchmarking: 1) comparison with results from published tutorials for these samples; and 2) statistics to act as positive and negative controls at each checkpoint, to help me develop a feel for QC and troubleshooting MAGs.
+Two criteria were used for benchmarking: 1) comparison with results from published tutorials for these samples, and 2) statistics at each checkpoint, to help me develop a feel for QC and troubleshooting.

 # Summary